 I have already reviewed the Lotus Metal Shed range in depth here, and will simply add that the range has been so successful that it has been expanded dramatically as sales have risen.
 New colours and sizes have been added and customer satisfaction is very high.

 This list is not exhaustive and there are other manufacturers and importers that offer great quality and value for money in this very competitive market so don’t be afraid to search around.

-I obviously cannot tell you which metal shed you should buy but hopefully, you will have a much clearer picture now of the options available and which one will suit both your needs and your budget.
-Those are, without doubt, the two most important considerations in my opinion.
-After sales service, availability of spares or replacement parts and delivery lead times are also to be considered.
+We obviously cannot tell you which metal shed you should buy but hopefully, you will have a much clearer picture now of the options available and which one will suit both your needs and your budget.
+Those are, without doubt, the two most important considerations.
+After sales service, availability of spares or replacement parts and delivery lead times also have to be considered.
 Study your options at least twice and then choose once and choose right.